 Kickle Cubicle

-In my mind the name Irem has always been associated with R-Type.
-It’s no secret why; R-Type is one of the most influential shooters of all time.
+In my mind R-Type is what I always associate with Irem.
+It is no secret why; R-Type is one of the most influential shooters of all time.
 But that one seminal game did tend to overshadow a lot of their other works.
 On the NES alone they released many underrated classics.
 Metal Storm is one of the greatest NES games of all time in my opinion but also on that list would be Kickle Cubicle.
 This arcade port is truly excellent with solid mechanics and brilliant puzzle design.

 Games like Kickle Cubicle are why I miss video game publications so much.
-I was raised on a steady diet of platformers and side scrolling action games and gave most other games little thought.
-But the Nintendo Power spread on Kickle Cubicle convinced me to give it a try and I loved it.
+I was raised on a steady diet of platformers and side scrolling action games and gave most other genres little thought.
+Eventually I would expand my horizons like most and become a more well rounded gamer.
+The Nintendo Power article on Kickle Cubicle was enough to convince me to give it a try and I loved it.
 That budding interest in puzzle games would carry over to games like Mendel Palace, Fire and Ice and the Adventures of Lolo.
-It has kept a low profile all these years but Kickle Cubicle deserves better.
+Kickle Cubicle has a low profile but deserves better.

 The mechanics of the game are pretty simple.
 Kickle can breathe ice that can freeze enemies in their tracks or turn them into ice blocks.
 These ice blocks can then be kicked, smashing enemies in the process or turning into a platform when sunk in water.
-Blocks are temporary; eventually the enemy will thaw unless kicked around.
+Blocks are temporary; eventually the enemy will thaw unless you kick them.
 He can also create an ice pillar to block enemies or stop kicked objects.
-There are no power-ups aside from extra lives because they aren’t needed.
+There are no power-ups aside from extra lives because they are not necessary.
 The play mechanics you start with are perfectly adequate.

-The solid mechanics are joined by excellent level design.
+The excellent level design backs the solid mechanics.
 The object of every stage is to collect the three dream bags within the generous time limit.
 Most levels involve manipulating the blue noggles to create bridges to collect all of the dream bags.
-This simple task is complicated by any number of objects; water holes can’t be filled while varying terrain requires different approaches.
+This simple task is complicated by any number of objects; water holes cannot be filled while varying terrain requires different approaches.
 Aside from noggles there are eleven other enemies with their own behavior.
 Max is a bird who can kick your blocks and break your pillars to keep pursuit.
-Shades possesses your same abilities and needs to be dealt with differently.
-While you want to avoid them sometimes you’ll need to trick them into helping you complete certain levels!
+Shades possess your abilities and need to be dealt with differently.
+While you want to avoid them sometimes you need to trick them into helping you complete certain levels!

 Each land features new objects and enemies to interact with to achieve your goal.
 Cannons relentlessly fire in your direction.
 Hammers swing around and can take out enemies or punt ice blocks.
 Springs….are self-explanatory.
 Their arrangements become incredibly complex later and I’ll admit to looking at a faq once or twice.
-Each land is capped off with a boss battle, a bit uncommon for the genre.
-While novel these fights are simple and could have been removed with nothing lost in the process.
+Each land has a boss battle, a bit uncommon for the genre.
+While novel these fights are simple and you would lose nothing if they were removed.

 Next to its mechanics the game’s pacing is also excellent.
-Each land is comprised of 15-20 individual levels.
-For the most part these increase in difficulty but there are plenty of simpler puzzles thrown in to break it up.
-It’s almost as if the designers are apologizing after putting you through the ringer with a particular head scratcher.
+Each land has 15-20 individual levels.
+For the most part these increase in difficulty but there are plenty of simpler puzzles to break it up.
+It is almost as if the designers are apologizing after putting you through the ringer with a particular head scratcher.
 I like it.
 As much as I appreciate escalating difficulty in puzzle games it can be overbearing at times.
 An easy gimme puzzle not only motivates you to keep going but also helps you recharge.
 The introduction of new enemies and objects in each level helps avoid repetition although I will admit each land could be a little shorter.
-That’s not an indictment on the game; just my personal feeling.
+That is not an indictment on the game; just my personal feeling.

 In Closing

 Highly underrated but excellent regardless Kickle Cubicle excels due to brilliant design & solid mechanics.
-The NES library is a wealth of riches in nearly every genre and Kickle Cubicle is one of its best titles.
-Those that take a chance on a different title will be rewarded with a satisfying adventure that will challenge but not frustrate.
+The NES library has a wealth of riches in nearly every genre and Kickle Cubicle is one of its best.
+Those that take a chance on a different title will find a satisfying adventure that will challenge but not frustrate.
 Give your brain a work with this hidden gem.

 Kickle Cubicle